dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Ascreen theme to activate it.

 == Changelog ==
+Version 1.1.5  2016.9.6
+* fixed 1:- logo is core issue it should used in customizer
+* 2:- Remove unused code instead commenting in style.css
+* 3:- i did not see after adding header image in header header image not working so fixed it.
+* 4:- Background image not properly apply in background
+* 5:- post format video is not working fine.
+* 6:- post format in many category not working
+* 7:- Footer widgitize area image not working properly

 Version 1.1.4  2016.8.24
 * Fix Some Problems.